 Low fiber intake skews the composition of the gut towards pathogenic species.

-Circadian rhythm disruptions and irregular sleep schedules both impair the normal processes and increase levels of the LPS endotoxin.
+Circadian rhythm disruptions and irregular sleep schedules both impair normal processes and increase levels of LPS endotoxin.

 Chronic infections and stress further impair the gut through changing hormones, inflammation, and the autonomic nervous system.
 Inflammatory diseases and underlying viral infections can further reshape the towards a pro-inflammatory state, conducive to dysbiosis.

 Most of these are general healthy living practices.

 Try to deliver and raise your baby normally.
 Eat fiber-rich produce, maintain a steady schedule, practice stress management, and eliminate chronic infections.

 Over-exercise, especially chronic cardio, has major consequences on the gut.

 Mechanical stress, heat, hypoxia, and hypoperfusion all harm the gut.
 Maximal output reduces nutrient-rich blood flow to the gut by as much as 80 percent.